 A difference with counterfeiters is that they don’t use paid social media advertising techniques as brands do.
 Counterfeit techniques are blatantly dishonest, using the brand’s name in their profile and in the hashtags of their posts, as well as using images that are taken directly from a brand’s website or authentic social media page.
 The marketing efforts of brands are simply copied and pasted onto counterfeit pages to have the same look and feel as the original version, portraying an illegitimate sense of quality and trust.

-It isn’t a new concept to IP experts, who battle to keep brands safe from counterfeits, but it’s still what they consider the biggest future threat with 46% of IP experts identifying social media apps as a major threat to brands in 2020.
+It isn’t a new concept to IP experts, who battle to keep brands safe from counterfeits, but it’s still what they consider the biggest future threat with 46% of IP experts identifying social media apps as a major threat to brands.

 Snapchat is the most commonly known short-form social media app.
 Following its popularity, others followed suit, with some social media apps creating new in-app short video formats for users to share with their followers.